sequoir/coinbase-pro/README.md

 **orderbook**

-Downloads a list of all open orders on our exchange.
+Downloads a list of all open orders on our pro.

 ```ruby
 rest_api.orderbook do |resp|